kailash-manasarovar/statement/docs/index.md

 1. Timeline of significant events.
 2. Description of the crimes and protagonists.
 3. Evidence including screenshots to prove hacking and cyber-stalking -> this section might mostly end up in section 1.
-4. A summary of my personal suffering, physical and emotional trauma, and also the financial costs I have suffered due to these horrible experiences.
+4. A summary of my personal suffering, physical and emotional trauma, and also the financial and professional costs I have suffered due to these horrible experiences.

 !!! tip
     - Contact me for any further information you may require on info@forgivenet.co.uk.